huang1988519/LabelML/README.md

 # LabelML
 Software specifically for object annotation for macOS’s CreateML

-# Object Detection on iOS with Create ML
+# Object Detection on iOS/MacOS with Create ML

 Recently, I’ve been working on implementing object detection functionality on iOS, specifically to train a model for fuel dispenser information extraction.
 Since it’s an iOS project, my first choice was to use **Create ML**, which is built into macOS, to train the model.
 However, after looking at several mainstream data annotation tools, I found that most don’t directly support Create ML.
 After refining my search keywords multiple times, I discovered the native macOS app [LabelML](https://apps.apple.com/cn/app/labelml/id6478145989?mt=12), which directly supports Create ML training datasets.